 This class defines an arbitrary triclinic geometry within which all points are confined.
+By convention, the freud Box is centered at the origin ([0, 0, 0]), with the extent in each dimension described by the half-open interval [-L/2, L/2).
 For more information, see the documentation on boxes and periodic boundary conditions.